 You can migrate the RDS instance to the VPC either through the API or on the console and reserve its classic network endpoint at the same time.
 For more information, see Change the network type of ApsaraDB for RDS.

-After the migration, the classic network endpoint stays unchanged and a new VPC endpoint is added.
+After the migration, the classic network endpoint remains unchanged and a new VPC endpoint is added.
 Therefore, the ECS instances in the classic network can still access data and the service is not interrupted.
 When the classic network endpoint expires, the system automatically deletes it and you cannot access the database through the classic network endpoint.

 OSS provides two endpoints itself and no switching is required.
 To obtain the VPC endpoint of OSS, see Regions and endpoints.